munificent/craftinginterpreters/book/classes.md

 constructors, we'll revisit this.

 That leads us to LoxInstance, the runtime representation of an instance of a Lox class.
-Again, our first iteration starts small:
+Again, our first implementation starts small.

 ^code lox-instance